v-tisip/windows-uwp-pr.de-de/windows-apps-src/monetize/code-your-experiment-in-your-app.md

 ---
 author: mcleanbyron
 Description: To run an experiment in your Universal Windows Platform (UWP) app with A/B testing, you must code the experiment in your app.
-title: Codieren Ihrer App für das Experiment ms.assetid: 6A5063E1-28CD-4087-A4FA-FBB511E9CED5 ms.author: mcleans ms.date: 02/08/2017
+title: Codieren der App für Tests ms.assetid: 6A5063E1-28CD-4087-A4FA-FBB511E9CED5 ms.author: mcleans ms.date: 02/08/2017